Travel Destinations

 Nearest Station: Ujjain Junction (UJN)

 The Mahakaleshwar Jyotirlinga and other crucial places make the city great in tradition and culture and close to their faith.
+This is why a huge number of devotees travel from Delhi to Ujjain.

 • Religion & Culture: It has Mahakaleshwar Temple and the eccentric Bhasma Aarti, Kal Bhairav Temple, and Ram Ghat.